ruippeixotog/streamscript/README.md

 ## Standard Library

-Take a look at [this folder](https://github.com/ruippeixotog/streamscript/tree/master/src/runtime/sslib).
-Function names are mostly taken from [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) equivalents, so if you're unsure of what some function does try to find it [here](https://doc.akka.io/docs/akka/current/stream/operators/index.html).
+You can take a look at [this folder](https://github.com/ruippeixotog/streamscript/tree/master/src/runtime/sslib).
+Function names are mostly taken from [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html), so if you're unsure of what some function does try to find it [here](https://doc.akka.io/docs/akka/current/stream/operators/index.html).

 ## Copyright